-The concept of Business Intelligence is one I’ve touched on a few times before, and nothing incredibly ground breaking.
+The concept of Business Intelligence and call center pricing is one I’ve touched on a few times before.
 Essentially, the idea is that through analyzing sets of data and information, businesses can gain new insights to improve decision making and cut costs, among other uses.

 How you go about gaining a new level of Business Intelligence will come down to the solution you employ.
 As a broad term, BI tools cover a number of different solutions for some pretty intense analysis like data mining, text mining, predictive analysis, and of course big data analytics.
 Admittedly, these solutions are nothing incredibly new.